Do You Have A Standard Hair Salon Cancellation Policy?

 Implement systems and structures in your business and stick to them, and you will see positive results.

-General Policies For Your Hair Salon
+General Page For Your Hair Salon Cancellation Policy

 It might be a good idea to offer a general page on your website, outlining your policies in one place for your customers to view.
 Here are some ideas for your salon policy page.